yazz/VisualJS/README.md

 - All code is stored as immutable, and identified by a SHA256 hash
 - Extra UI or server components can be build as plugins (as .vjs files)
 - The Visual Javascript extensible IDE allows you to build new ways of editing code.
 Currently a text editor and a Visual Basic style editor are included

+## What it can't do
+- Build amazing UIs for public facing websites
+- Build mobile apps
+- Build self contained executables (need to pass in .vjs files)

 ## Quick Install Guide